attaswift/BTree/README.md

 > The exact cutoff point depends on the type/size of elements that you work with, and the capabilities
 > of the compiler.
 This benchmark used tiny 8-byte integer elements, hence the huge number.
-> When/if the Swift compiler learns to specialize non-stdlib generics across module boundaries,
-> imported collections will become consistently faster (especially for value types), which will reduce
-> the optimal element count.

 > (This effect is already visible on the benchmark for the "inlined" sorted array (light green), which was implemented
 > in the same module as the benchmarking loop.
 That line starts curving up much sooner, at about 2000 elements.)